 Conceptually, it’s difficult to argue against a product that is going to try to put a simple, low-cost savings product into the hands of employers.
 It has been shown that workplace savings plans are very significant in helping people save for their retirement.
-However, the true success will come in the details.
+However, true success will come in the details.
 As the government works out the details of the PRPP, I’ll weigh in on some key issues

 Every province has it’s own pension laws.
 As a result, current pension laws are confusing and restrictive.
 If the government wants the PRPP to be successful, they need to make the rules uniform and simple regardless of what province or territory you live in.
-They cannot allow every province to have their own variation of the rules.
+They cannot allow every province to have its own variation of the rules.

 One of the negatives to expanding CPP was the burden it would place on employers if their CPP contributions would increase from the current because of the matching employer contribution.
 Although matching plans create more costs to the employer, I would still like to see employers provide some incentive to save.
-For example, even at 1% or 2%, it gives the employee incentive to contribute.
+For example, even at 1% or 2%, it gives the employee an incentive to contribute.
 Some studies have shown that anyone can save with the right incentives.
 Pensions are great for employees and their retirement because of employer contributions and matching.
 Unfortunately, people need some incentives to save money.
 In our experience, group RRSP plans with no employer contributions are no successful.
-If the PRPP does not require an employer contributions, I’m not sure how successful they will be.
+If the PRPP does not require employer contributions, I’m not sure how successful they will be.

 Mandatory vs voluntary enrollment/participation

 This issue is somewhat controversial in that many people do not want to be forced to participate in anything they don’t want to.
-For example, I personally object to being forced to participate in Canada Pension Plan.
+For example, I personally object to being forced to participate in the Canada Pension Plan.
 On the other hand, Canadians low savings rates are an issue.
 Maybe the compromise is the have mandatory enrollment as opposed to mandatory participation.